stubbornGarrett/CLI-GameOfLife/README.md

 </details>

 - Fixed field size (50x50 at this point)
-- Only executable on Windows cmd
+- Only executable on Windows
 - Pattern is hardcoded

 Current pattern:<br/>